-Single modality pipelines for 3DOD have developed well along the last years and have shown remarkable results.
+Single modality pipelines for 3DOD have developed well in recent years and have shown remarkable results.
 Yet, unimodal models still reveal shortcomings preventing them to reach full maturity and human-like performance.
-For instance, camera images are lacking depth information and suffer from truncation and occlusion, while point clouds cannot offer any texture information as well as being exposed by sparsity in longer range.
-To overcome these problems the attention of more recent research is increasingly directed towards fusion models that try to leverage the combination of information from different modalities.
+For instance, camera images lack depth information and suffer from truncation and occlusion, while point clouds lack texture information and are sparse at longer distances.
+To overcome these problems, recent research is increasingly focusing attention on fusion models that attempt to leverage the combination of information from different modalities.

-The main challenges of fusion approaches are the synchronization of the different representations and the preservation of the relevant information during the fusion process.
+The main challenges of fusion approaches are the synchronization of the different representations and the preservation of relevant information during the fusion process.
 Further, holding the additional complexity at a computationally reasonable level must also be taken into account.

-Fusion methods can be divided into two classes according to the orchestration of the modality integration, namely (i)~\textit{cascaded fusion} (Section~\ref{section:Fusion_Cascaded Fusion}) and (ii)~\textit{feature fusion} (Section~\ref{section:Fusion_Feature Fusion}).
+Fusion methods can be divided into two classes depending on the orchestration of the modality integration, namely (i)~\textit{cascaded fusion} (Section~\ref{section:Fusion_Cascaded Fusion}) and (ii)~\textit{feature fusion} (Section~\ref{section:Fusion_Feature Fusion}).
 The former combines different sensor data and their individual features or predictions across different stages, whereas the latter jointly reasons about multi-representation inputs.